Mahmoud Ben Ayed: Accounts Commission

 In 1857 the new Bey of Tunis Muhammad II ibn al-Husayn, faced with the deficits of the Tunisian treasury, set up a special commission to clear the accounts of the State.
 It is made up of Count Giuseppe Raffo, an Italian who served the bey as Minister of Foreign Affairs, of Mustapha Saheb Ettabaa, a former minister who enjoyed a reputation for "honesty and proverbial justice" according to Léon Roches (French consul of the period), the Bach-Kateb (the Bey's chief secretary) and general Husseïn.

 Very quickly, the realisation grew that the sums Ben Ayed had embezzled were staggering: more than twenty million Tunisian piastres, almost equal to the Tunisian state debt to foreign banks or to the entire Tunisian state budget for a year and a half.
 The Tunisian government sent several emissaries, including Generals Husseïn and Rachid, to try to bring him back to Tunisia, but to no avail; Ben Ayed decamped to Istanbul in 1857, still with sufficient funds to buy more properties and to secure his entry into the highest level networks of influence in the Ottoman capital.

-Aming the properties he bought was an estate in Çamlıca.he was also honoured with the Order of the Medjidie.
+Among the properties he bought was an estate in Çamlıca.
+He was also honoured with the Order of the Medjidie.

 Meanwhile, the Accounts Commission was hampered in its work because it could not confront Mustapha Khaznadar, who until 1876 remained the most influential and powerful man in the Tunisian government.
 In 1876 another commission was set up by Sadok Bey because of the growing financial difficulties of the state.
 Chaired by Hayreddin Pasha, it highlighted the role of Khaznadar in the embezzlement of nearly two million francs and also concluded that this minister was the main instigator of the embezzlement at the time of Ben Ayed.